The Legendary Lights of Historic Clifton Mill

 Do you take Credit Cards?

 We accept Master Card & Visa, but cash gets you through the gate much quicker.
+A convenience fee will be charged at the gate.

 Do you take Debit Cards?